HCDE 590–591 Capstone · MindOS

 Design decision

-We added the ability to name the avatar as soon as it was assignmented, giving users a chance to personalize it and prevent them simply clicking next and skipping it.
+We added the ability to name the avatar as soon as it was assigned, giving users a chance to personalize it and prevent them simply clicking next and skipping it.

 Result

-Avatar alignment scores improved with marginal statistical significance in follow-up testing.
+Avatar alignment scores improved by trending towards significance in follow-up testing.
 More importantly, users reported their avatars "matched" their own personalities more.

 What iteration taught us